MSc in Computer Science Frequently Asked Questions

 - Hilary term (12 weeks of teaching, January - April) - sometimes referred to as Semester 2

 - Trinity term (April - July); please note that students work on dissertations till end of August.

-The exact dates of the terms differ from one academic year to another.
+The exact dates of the terms differ from one academic year to another, information is posted at the following link when available:

-Taught modules on this degree programme take place in the first 2 terms (Michelmas and Hilary).
+Taught modules on this degree programme take place in the first 2 terms (Michaelmas and Hilary).
 Exams take place generally before the start of Hilary term (December) and in Trinity Term (May).
 The MSc research Dissertation takes place throughout the year with full-time work being completed in Trinity term and the subsequent summer months.

 How many places are available on the MSc Computer Science?

 We plan to accept 120 students next year, distributed across the strands.
 For some strands, where individual specialized equipment is required, we may need to cap numbers.

 - FAQ - Application and Registration

-What is the closing date for applications?The closing date for applications is 31st July 2019.
+What is the closing date for applications?The Data Science strand under the M.Sc. in Computer Science is now closed for applications.
+The closing date for applications for the Inteligent Systems, Future Networked Systems and Augmented and Virtual Reality strands is 31st July 2020.
 Please note that students are processed in order of application and popular course options can fill up quite early.
 Further details are available on the Applications page of the website.

 How do I make an application to the MSc programme in Computer Science at Trinity College Dublin?